AdguardTeam/AGLint/README.md

 example.com,~example.net#%#//scriptlet('prevent-setInterval', 'check', '!300')
 ```

 Please keep in mind that the parser omits unnecessary spaces, so the generated rule may not be the same as the original rule.
-Only the formatting is different, the rule itself is the same.
+Only the formatting can change, the rule itself remains the same.

 You can pass any rule to the parser, it automatically determines the type and category of the rule.